department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/we-us-you.md

-Sometimes, you may need to identify the audience first for clarity before changing to second-person pronoun.
+Sometimes for clarity, you may need to identify who you're addressing first, before or in addition to using the second-person pronoun.